What is Annual Return?

 The annual return is the income generated on an investment during a year as a percentage of the capital invested and is calculated by way of the geometric average.
 This return provides details about the compounded return earned yearly and is used to compare the returns provided by various investments like stocks, bonds, derivatives, mutual funds etc.

 Here, years mean the number of years for which an investment is held.
-The term ending value means the value of the investment at the end of the period for which return is calculated, including the value of any other return earned on such investment, such as dividendDividendDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company. income.
+The term ending value means the value of the investment at the end of the period for which return is calculated, including the value of any other return earned on such investment, such as dividendDividendDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. income.
 And, beginning value means the value of the investment at the beginning of the period.
 Thus, to calculate the annual return, ending value, beginning value, and years of holding are required.

 Annual Return = ( 50 / 30)^ 1/5 – 1 = 10.76%